-- 7. A person will often acquire different estates or interests (each being "land") in the same piece of underlying physical land at different times.
-For example, during the typical course of acquiring a freehold estate in fee simple, a person will usually acquire an equitable interest in the estate before acquiring the legal interest in the estate. - 8.
-A person may acquire different interests that are each "land" in their own right may at different times.
-However, the relevant date of acquisition is that for the land that is disposed of, as this is the land that is potentially subject to tax under one of the land provisions in subpart CB.
+- 8. A person will often acquire different estates or interests (each being "land") in the same piece of underlying physical land at different times.
+For example, during the typical course of acquiring a freehold estate in fee simple, a person will usually acquire an equitable interest in the estate before acquiring the legal interest in the estate. - 9.
+A person may acquire different interests in land, that are each "land" in their own right, at different times.
+However, what is relevant is the date of acquisition for the land that is disposed of, as this is the land that is potentially subject to tax under one of the land sale rules in subpart CB.
 For example, if someone is disposing of a freehold estate in fee simple and the date of acquisition is relevant to a particular taxing provision, the question is when did they acquire that land (ie, the freehold estate)?

 Any other interest they have had in the land (for example, a leasehold interest) is not relevant.